 Pumps need to be disconnected if the child is taking part in contact sports and, although some pumps are waterproof, the child may prefer to disconnect their pump when swimming.

-Pumps should not be disconnected for too long because they use rapid acting insulin and while they are disconnected no more insulin will be getting into the body.
+Generally, pumps should not be disconnected for more than one hour because they use rapid acting insulin and while they are disconnected no more insulin will be getting into the body.
 This means that the blood glucose will start to rise.
 To make sure that blood glucose levels stay as stable as possible, the pump must be reconnected as soon as the activity is over and the child’s blood glucose level should be checked.
 They might need some extra insulin as well.

 In the case of extended activity the child may need to check their blood glucose level during the activity, as it may have started to rise.
 If necessary, they might need to take some more insulin, either by reconnecting the pump for a short time or by giving an insulin injection.